-Most babies and older children have several mild infections of the respiratory system each year.
+Most babies and older children have several mild infections of the

 The upper respiratory system includes the nose, mouth, sinuses, and throat.
 A child with an upper respiratory infection may feel uncomfortable and sound very congested.
 Other symptoms include: